Derek-Hardy/Derek-Hub/content/about/_index.md

 ## About me 🧑🏻‍💻

-I have been mostly hacking in **Golang** and **Java**, and appreciate both functional & object-oriented programming paradigms to solve real world engineering problems.
+I have been mostly hacking in **Python** and **Golang**, and appreciate both functional & object-oriented programming paradigms to solve real world engineering problems.

 Right now I'm a three-year experienced software engineer @ **Goldman Sachs**, focusing on building the firm's distributed scheduling platform for batch workflows.